odan/slim4-skeleton/docs/action.md

 # Action

+> Action is the logic to connect the Domain and Responder.
+> It invokes the Domain with inputs collected from the HTTP Request,
+> then invokes the Responder with the data needed to build an HTTP Response.

+## Collaborations

+1. The web handler receives an HTTP Request and dispatches it to an Action.

+2. The Action invokes the Domain, collecting any required inputs to the Domain from the HTTP Request.

+3. The Action then invokes the Responder with the data it needs to build an HTTP Response (typically the HTTP Request and the Domain results, if any).

+4. The Responder builds an HTTP Response using the data fed to it by the Action.

+5. The Action returns the HTTP Response to the web handler sends the HTTP Response.

+## Single Action Controller

 Each **Single Action Controller** is represented by a dedicated class or closure.

 The *Action* does only these things: